cchamberlain/id-builder/README.markdown

 ### Options

-#### Paths
-It would be a good idea to have root paths configured so other paths may be specified relative to these root paths.
-I'm not sure how to make these paths both configurable and DRY other then putting variables in the paths;

 ### Documentation
 At some point it would be good to have an automated documentation facility.
 The documentation would be JavaScript based so Languages that compile to